-HUD thus must have a meaningful process ensuring that federally funded jurisdictions affirmatively further fair housing.
-HUD violated that duty by reverting to the AI process.
+It thus is clear that HUD has a duty to have some process that reasonably ensures that federally funded jurisdictions affirmatively further fair housing.
+HUD violated that duty by suspending the AFFH Rule and reverting to the AI process.
 As the case law and record of the AFFH rulemaking establish, the AI process-under which jurisdictions provide HUD no meaningful information about local fair housing conditions or the manner in which they plan to address them-neither provides HUD with the information necessary to fulfill its duty nor provides meaningful standards by which to measure whether jurisdictions are "complying" with their certifications.
 As HUD itself acknowledged, the AI process was ineffective at ensuring that jurisdictions take seriously their obligation to affirmatively furthering fair housing.
 See 78 Fed.
 Reg.
 43,710 (AI process did not "sufficiently promote the effective use of limited public resources to affirmatively further fair housing").

-In the two May notices, HUD does not explain why this process will work any better now than it did in the past.
+In its notice, HUD does not explain why this process will work any better now than it did in the past.
 It does not, and could not, claim that its suspension of the AFFH Rule's core requirements leaves it in compliance with its own affirmative duties under 42 U.S.C. § 3608.
-For this reason as well, HUD's action is both arbitrary and capricious and contrary to the Fair Housing Act.
+For this reason as well, HUD's delay is arbitrary and capricious and contrary to the Fair Housing Act.
 Cf. Chem.
 Mfrs.
 Ass'n v.
 EPA, 217 F.3d 861, 865-67 (D.C.
 Cir.
 2000) (finding an agency compliance date that frustrated statutory objectives to be arbitrary and capricious).